Slovis, dominant defense power No. 20 USC past Utah 33-17

 THE TAKEAWAY

 USC: The defense looked stout.
 The offense still hasn’t reached its potential and the unit struggled to run the ball, but the passing of Slovis was plenty good enough.
 USC has two home games and a visit to crosstown rival UCLA remaining, setting up the Trojans for a big finish to this shortened season.
+“We will hit on all cylinders someday soon and I look forward to it,” Helton said.

 Utah: The Utes were worried about a really young defense, but the offense’s inability to move the ball and the five turnovers doomed Utah.
+“We knew it was going to take some time with this young group but we hope it will come soon,” Whittingham said.

 UP NEXT